apperception-db/apperception/new_query_engine/readme.md

 - When we call get-data method (such as selectKey / get_trajectories) we construct an SQL - query based on the sequence of operations.
 - When see predicates, we nest the query of the old world.
 - When see update, we concat the query of the old world.
+- We can add cache on each node to accelerate.